brodieG/vetr/CRAN.md

 ## Submission Notes:

-This is an update to an existing package that fixes valgrind, rchck, rcnst, and other similar issues.
-Additionally, the test that set attributes on a symbol has been removed which fixes the newly failing tests on CRAN.
+This is an update to an existing package that:

+* Fixes CRAN errors caused by the no-attrs on symbols change
+* Fixes valgrind, rchck, rcnst, ubsan, and other similar issues as reported by CRAN and Tomas Kalibera.
-Some new features and improvements are included too.
+* Adds a few minor features and improvements

 ## R CMD check --as-cran